juev/juev/README.md

 - 🌱 I’m currently learning and exploring new technologies.
 - 💼 I’m looking to collaborate on interesting open-source projects.
-- 📫 How to reach me: [Your LinkedIn](https://linkedin.com/in/denis-evsyukov)
+- 📫 How to reach me: [LinkedIn](https://linkedin.com/in/denis-evsyukov)

 ## 📈 GitHub Stats